Berlin Cable

 There is no trust left between Scholz and Finance Minister Christian Lindner, who is also the leader of the pro-business, fiscally hawkish Free Democrats (FDP), after Lindner used the summer break to sow confusion about the constitutionality of the 2025 budget.
 Scholz had to interrupt his holiday in France to set the coalition record straight.
 Linder and the FDP have been acting as the “opposition in government” for some time now.
 They are no longer seeking “progress” with their coalition partners, but trying to improve dismal polls by playing the role of the eternal contrarian, hoping not to drop below the 5-percent “hurdle” set for entering Germany’s parliament.

-In fact, the FDP is ever more openly eyeing the exit.
+Now, the FDP is ever more openly eyeing the exit.
 In a recent Bundestag debate, the party’s secretary-general Bijan Djir-Sarai said that there was “no coalition government when it comes to migration policy.”
 Lindner himself has talked of a "decisive fall," hinting at make-or-break time in the coming weeks.

 It’s Merz